-In order to inform the customs authorities that goods are to be brought into the customs territory of the Union, the Entry summary declaration (ENS) must be lodged.
+In order to inform the customs authorities that goods are to be brought into the customs territory of the Union, an entry summary declaration (ENS) must be submitted.

-The entry summary declaration must contain the particulars necessary for risk analysis for security and safety purposes.
-Customs may accept the lodgement of a notification and access to the particulars of the ENS in the economic operator’s computer system or ENS lodged by use of port community or similar commercial or transport information systems.
-Where a customs declaration or a temporary storage declaration (TSD) is lodged in advance and within the specified time limit and contains the particulars of the ENS, the lodgement of an ENS may be waived.
+The ENS must contain the particulars needed for risk analysis for security and safety purposes.
+Customs may accept the submission of a notification and access to the particulars of the ENS in the economic operator’s computer system or an ENS submitted by use of port community or similar commercial or transport information systems.
+Where a customs declaration or a temporary storage declaration (TSD) is submitted in advance and within the specified time limit and contains the particulars of the ENS, the requirement to submit the ENS may be waived.

-ENS for deep-sea containerised shipments, for voyages to the EU whose duration exceeds 24 hours, must be lodged at least 24 hours before the commencement of loading in the foreign load port and for road transport at least 1 hour before their arrival at the customs office of entry in the EU.
+The ENS for deep-sea containerised shipments, for voyages to the EU whose duration exceeds 24 hours, must be submitted at least 24 hours before loading commences in the foreign load port and for road transport at least 1 hour before their arrival at the customs office of entry in the EU.

 Immediately upon registration of the ENS, the customs authorities notify the declarant of the Movement Reference Number (MRN).
-The customs authorities should notify the carrier provided that he is electronically connected to the customs authorities and that he has been identified by his EORI number in the third-party ENS lodgement.
+The customs authorities then notify the carrier provided that they are electronically connected to the customs authorities and have been identified by their EORI number in the third-party ENS submission.

-At the same time, the customs office of entry performs the security and safety risk analysis for all goods declared in the ENS.
+At the same time, the customs office of entry performs a security and safety risk analysis for all goods declared in the ENS.

 Notification of arrival

-When entering the customs territory of the EU, upon the arrival of the means of transport (a sea-going vessel or an aircraft) carrying goods, its operator notifies the arrival to the customs office of first entry (if this information is otherwise available to the customs authorities, they may waive the notification).
+When entering the customs territory of the EU, its operator notifies the arrival to the customs office of first entry (if this information is otherwise available to the customs authorities, they may waive the need for notification).

 Presentation of the goods

-Goods brought into the customs territory of the Union must be presented to customs immediately upon their arrival at the designated customs office or any other place designated or approved by the customs authorities or in the free zone by one of the following persons:
+Goods brought into the Union’s customs territory must be presented to customs immediately upon arrival at the designated customs office, any other place designated or approved by the customs authorities or in a free zone.

-Goods presented to customs need to be assigned to a customs procedure or temporary storage.
+Goods presented to customs need to be assigned to a customs procedure or a temporary storage.

-Non-Union goods are in temporary storage from the moment they are presented to customs.
-They are temporarily stored under customs supervision in the period between their presentation to customs and their placing under a customs procedure or re-export.
+Non-Union goods are in a temporary storage from the moment they are presented to customs.
+They are temporarily stored under customs supervision in the period between being presented to customs and placed under a customs procedure or being re-exported.
 Temporary storage cannot exceed 90 days.

 Placing goods under a customs procedure

-Generally, the declarant is free to choose the customs procedure under which to place the goods (release for free circulation, special procedures; export) under the conditions for that procedure, irrespective of their nature or quantity, country of origin, consignment or destination.
+Generally, a declarant is free to choose the customs procedure in which to place the goods (release for free circulation, special procedures; export) under the conditions for that procedure, irrespective of their nature or quantity, country of origin, consignment or destination.

-The customs authorities may, for the purpose of verifying the accuracy of the customs declaration, apply control measures such as examining the declaration and the supporting documents; requiring the declarant to provide other documents; examining the goods; and taking samples for analysis or for a detailed examination of the goods.
+The customs authorities may, for the purpose of verifying the accuracy of a customs declaration, apply control measures like examining the declaration and the supporting documents; requiring the declarant to provide other documents; examining the goods; and taking samples for analysis or a detailed examination of the goods.

-Where the conditions for placing the goods under the procedure concerned are fulfilled and provided that any restriction has been applied and the goods are not subject to any prohibition, the customs authorities release the goods as soon as the particulars in the customs declaration have been verified or are accepted without verification.
+When the conditions for placing the goods under the relevant procedure are fulfilled (provided that no restriction has been applied and the goods are not subject to any prohibition) the customs authorities release the goods as soon as the particulars in the customs declaration have been verified or are accepted without verification.

 Submitting a customs declaration

-In order to indicate the intention to place the goods under a particular customs procedure (i.e. release for free circulation, special procedures or export), a customs declaration must be lodged.
+In order to indicate the intention to place goods under a particular customs procedure (i.e. release for free circulation, special procedures or export), a customs declaration must be submitted.

-Generally, the customs declaration is lodged electronically (some exceptions apply).
-It may be lodged by any person able to provide all the information required for the customs procedure concerning the goods which are declared.
-That person (hereinafter: declarant) must also be able to present the goods in question or have them presented to customs.
-However, where the acceptance of a customs declaration imposes particular obligations on a specific person, that declaration must be lodged by that person or their representative.
+Generally, the customs declaration is submitted electronically (some exceptions apply).
+It may be submitted by any person able to provide all the information required for the customs procedure concerning the goods being declared.
+That person (hereinafter: the declarant) must also be able to present the goods in question or have them presented to customs.
+However, where the acceptance of a customs declaration imposes particular obligations on a specific person, such declaration must be submitted by that person or their representative.

 The declarant must be established in the customs territory of the Union.
-But persons who lodge a customs declaration for transit or temporary admission, or persons who occasionally lodge a customs declaration, including for end-use or inward processing or persons who are established in a country whose territory is adjacent to the customs territory of the Union, are not required to be established in the customs territory of the Union.
+But persons who submit a customs declaration for transit or temporary admission, or persons who occasionally submit a customs declaration, including for end-use or inward processing or persons who are established in a country whose territory is adjacent to the customs territory of the Union, are not required to be established in the Union’s customs territory.

 Release for free circulation (import)

-Non-Union goods intended to be put on the Union market or intended for private use or consumption within the customs territory of the Union are placed under release for free circulation.
+Non-Union goods intended to be placed on the Union market or for private use or consumption within the customs territory of the Union may be approved for release for free circulation.